-The Fund contemplates declaring as dividends each year all or substantially all of its net investment income.
+Each Fund contemplates declaring as dividends each year all or substantially all of its net investment income.
 However, the Fund reserves the right to reduce or withhold income and/or gains.
 Fund distributions of investment income are generally taxable as ordinary income for federal tax purposes, and may also be subject to state or local taxes.
 This is true whether you reinvest your distributions in additional Fund shares or receive them in cash.
 Distributions of short-term capital gains are taxable to you as ordinary income.
 Any long-term capital gain distributions are taxable as long-term capital gains, no matter how long you have owned your Fund shares.

-It is anticipated that substantially all of the distributions by the Fund will be taxable as ordinary income.
-You should note that these distributions will not qualify for the reduced tax rate applicable to certain qualified dividends or for the corporate dividends-received deduction because the Fund's investment income will consist generally of interest income rather than corporate dividends.
+It is anticipated that substantially all of the distributions by the Funds, other than the Investor Tax-Exempt Money Market Fund, will be taxable as ordinary income.
+You should note that these distributions will not qualify for the reduced tax rate applicable to certain qualified dividends or for the corporate dividends-received deduction because the Funds' investment income will consist generally of interest income rather than corporate dividends.

-An additional 3.8% Medicare tax is imposed on certain net investment income (including ordinary dividends and capital gain distributions received from the Fund and net gains from redemptions or other taxable dispositions of Fund shares) of U.S. individuals, estates and trusts to the extent that such person's "modified adjusted gross income" (in the case of an individual) or "adjusted gross income" (in the case of an estate or trust) exceeds certain threshold amounts.
+An additional 3.8% Medicare tax is imposed on certain net investment income (including ordinary dividends and capital gain distributions received from a Fund and net gains from redemptions or other taxable dispositions of Fund shares) of U.S. individuals, estates and trusts to the extent that such person's "modified adjusted gross income" (in the case of an individual) or "adjusted gross income" (in the case of an estate or trust) exceeds certain threshold amounts.